FIRST-Tech-Challenge/ftcdocs/docs/source/manufacturing/3d_printing/3d_printed_parts/3d_printed_parts.rst

       :width: 55%
       :alt: 3d printed Pulley with a custom bearing mount on a mecanum wheel

     An example Deadaxle Mecanum setup with a custom 3d printed pulley.

-.. grid-item-card:: Spacers and Shims
+.. dropdown:: Spacers and Shims

     Another common way to utilize 3D prints is to create spacers and shims to constrain objects on your robot, this is both lighter, simpler, and most cost effective (although not always